 4. Navigate to your project folder with cd, then type claude

-That’s it.
-Claude is now running and can see every file in your project folder.
+Claude is now running and can see the files in that folder.

 Your first interaction